-For additional information on using this procedure see the section "Using the bulk import and export procedures" in the Derby Tools and Utilities Guide.
+For additional information on using this procedure, see the section "Importing and exporting data" in the Derby Server and Administration Guide.

 Example exporting all data from a table, using a separate export file for the LOB data

 The following example shows how to export data from the STAFF table in a sample database to the main file staff.del and the LOB export file pictures.dat.